daxumaming/daxumaming/README.md

 ## 😐 Blockmetering System
+My first website project in PHP.
 A web based system to track poles, distribution transformers, mother meters, and primary/secondary/service lines.
 This software system is used to calculate the technical systems loss of a particular area and determine possible pilferage if the calculated technical systems loss does not match the actual systems loss.
 This project was decommissioned in 2018.

 **Repository**: none
 **Visibility**: n/a